jmonlong/manu-vggafannot/manuscript.md

 The reads were downloaded from `https://s3-us-west-2.amazonaws.com/human-pangenomics/NHGRI_UCSC_panel/HG002/hpp_HG002_NA24385_son_v1/ILMN/downsampled/`.
 We mapped them using `vg giraffe`[@giraffe] on a personalized pangenome[@hapsamp] derived from the HPRC v1.1 Minigraph-Cactus pangenome.
 The aligned reads were first stored in GAM, to allow comparing file size and sorting runtimes against GAF.
-The GAM file was sorted with `vg gamsort`.
+This unsorted GAM file was sorted with `vg gamsort`.
-It was then converted to a GAF file using `vg convert`, compressed with plain gzip, and sorted using `vg gamsort` with the new GAF sorting mode described above, with BGZF compression from `bgzip`.
+In parallel, the unsorted GAM was also converted to a GAF file using `vg convert`, compressed with plain gzip, and sorted using `vg gamsort` with the new GAF sorting mode described above, with BGZF compression from `bgzip`.
 We compared the file sizes and sorting runtimes between both approach.
 The query time was also measured on ten thousand regions of the pangenome, specified as node ID ranges.
 These ranges were created by picking a random starting node position on the reference path and walking 50 steps along that path.